spacetelescope/jeta/docs/source/fetch.md

 # Fetching

-The target audieance of this document is a GSE or Operator who wish to access archived telemetery for the purpose of data analysis.
+The target audience of this document is a member of the FOT who wishes to access archived engineering data for the purpose of data analysis.

 ```{py:currentmodule} jeta.archive.fetch
 ```

 ## Acronyms and Terms
 * MSID - an object model of an mnemonic (or measurand).
-* GSE - Ground System Engineer
 * API - Application Programming Interface
 * CLI - Command-Line Interface